The Ultimate Food Map of Europe

 19. Finland

-Finland isn’t known for its food, but their blubbery pie or in Finnish: mustikkapiirakka (Don’t worry.
-We had to google the spelling too) is one of the best desserts we have ever had.
-Juicy, fresh and full of flavours.
+Finland isn’t known for its food, but its blubbery pie, or in Finnish, mustikkapiirakka (Don’t worry—we had to google the spelling, too), is one of the best desserts we have ever had.
+It is juicy, fresh, and full of flavours.

 If you’re heading to Finland to chase the Northern Lights, this tour includes a traditional Lappish BBQ.
 How cool would that be?